-SFU students will have the opportunity to: be paired with a Deaf student during morning and afternoon classes; to a course to the students; to teach ASL to the students who currently do not possess ASL skills; to turn off their voices for an entire week; togo on a tour with a Deaf guide; and to grow their ASL skills by constantly using ASL with native language users.
+SFU students will have the opportunity to be paired with a Deaf student during morning and afternoon classes; to teach a course to the students; to teach ASL to the students who currently do not possess ASL skills; to turn off their voices for an entire week; to go on a tour with a Deaf guide; and to grow their ASL skills by constantly using ASL with native language users.

 Sail on the highest altitude navigable lake in the world (Lake Titicaca), serve the impoverished in the highest altitude city in the world, climb a famous extinct volcano at 16,000 ft, speak the language of the Inca, research the largest silver mine in the world, swim in thermal pools, wade with pink flamingoes, experience ancient cathedrals, and visit pre-Incan ruins.

 This course helps you increase your confidence and build your scuba skills so you can become more comfortable in the water.
 This is a great way to get more dives under your belt while continuing to learn under the supervision of your PADI Instructor.
 This course builds on what you’ve learned and develops new capabilities by introducing you to new activities like deeper diving and underwater navigating.

 Saint Francis University is a member of CCSA, an organization which plans and coordinates study abroad programs in English-speaking countries.
 Students may earn credit on the various short-term programs taught by faculty from consortium-member schools.